New faces win first race at the Monument Marathon

 The Monument Marathon on Saturday featured many new faces at the top as two runners won their first marathon.
-Lincoln’s Kyle Clouston won with a time 2:51.27, eight minutes before Nicholas Kizzire of Alliance.
+Lincoln’s Kyle Clouston won with a time of 2:51:27, eight minutes before Nicholas Kizzire of Alliance.

 “It feels good.
 It’s a nice payday here and it pays for the vacation.
 My wife will let me come to more of these runs now if I can come home with a check,” Clouston said.
 “If I can win races, I can probably go to more of them.
 (My wife) has an aunt and uncle who live out here so it worked out, just a good family vacation. ”